Salmon Fishing In Michigan: A Complete Guide

 Boat Fishing For Michigan Salmon with Fire Plug Charters.

-When Salmon fishing in Michigan on one of the lakes, most often you troll for salmon using shiny spoons or cut baits.
-When the salmon are staging around the river mouths in spring and late summer, plugs, and crankbaits can be the hottest lures.
+Most anglers troll for salmon using shiny spoons, cut baits, or trolling flies.
+When the salmon are staging around the river mouths in spring and late summer, plugs and crankbaits can be the hottest lures.

 Generally, May, June, and July are when the salmon will be out in the open water and will often be deeper than 60 feet down.
 This is when trolling with downriggers is about the only way you will have any success.